infokadze/infokadze/README.md

 Created using UIKit + 3rd party frameworks with MVC-likeish design approach.

-**Spin Casino.**
-* 2 in 1 game, which includes Slots Maschine and Dices with various game level designs and autospin feature.

-Created using UIKit + 3rd party frameworks with MVC-likeish design approach.

 **Total Casino.**
 * Great four-in-a-row-like game, with a classic feel, look and rules.
 Two modes of play are available - with an AI or with your friend.
 AI has three leveles of gameplay difficulty.

 Created using UIKit, SpriteKit, GameplayKit + 3rd party frameworks with MVC + Coordinator design approach.

+**Spin Casino.**
+* 2 in 1 game, which includes Slots Maschine and Dices with various game level designs and autospin feature.

+Created using UIKit + 3rd party frameworks with MVC-likeish design approach.

+**Captain Cooks.**
+* Captain Cooks is an adventure multi-purpose game, where you can play memorize-like game as a bonus game as well as play original slots casino-like game with various animated levels, sounds and great UX.
+Background music has been done by me using Ableton and various vsti's.

+Done with UIKit, no design patterns have been followed.

+**EggCoockingApp.**
+* Egg Cooking Timer App allows user to set the custom time modes for egg boiling preferences (light, middle, hard) with some cool animations and notifications  when the cooking is over.
+Timer does continue to work even if the app might go to background (phone call or if some other system interruptions might occur).
+Done programmatically.
+My first commercial app.

+Done with UIKit, no design patterns have been followed.